July 23, 2025

 In Conversation: Spectacular Things

-In partnership with our friends at Readers Group Choices, bring our July pick into conversation with these tailored discussion questions.
+In partnership with our friends at Reading Group Choices, bring our July pick into conversation with these tailored discussion questions.
 Happy reading!

 In Conversation: Spectacular Things

-In partnership with our friends at Readers Group Choices, bring our July pick into conversation with these tailored discussion questions.
+In partnership with our friends at Reading Group Choices, bring our July pick into conversation with these tailored discussion questions.
 Happy reading!

 Prepping for Spectacular Things book club?
 We’ve got you covered with these 10 discussion questions developed by our friends at Reading Group Choices.
-Sign up for the Reading Group Choices newsletter for more discussion question inspo.
-Enjoy book club!
+Want more discussion question inspo?
+Learn more here!

 1. The author notes in the acknowledgements that the poem “Dead Stars” inspired the title of the book, and three lines from the poem serve as the epigraph.
 After finishing the book, how do you interpret the epigraph?
 If you read the full poem, what connections do you notice between its themes and the story?